sandhyaparna/Data-Science/ML Algorithms/KNN.md

   * Find the nearest neighbours based on these pairwise distances
   * Majority vote on a class labels based on the nearest neighbour list
 * Feature scaling has to be performed before implementing the algorithm
-* Optimal k is determined by checking graph of Validation error vs k
+* Optimal k is determined by checking graph of Validation/Test error vs k

 ### Measures of Similarity
 * Euclidean distance = sqrt((a1-b1)^2 + (a2-b2)^2) where (a1, a2) and (b1, b2) are two points.